Experiences & Amenities

 Enjoy the conveniences of modern camping while taking in the rich cultural and natural history of one of Florida's oldest and most diverse state parks.
 Nestled at Florida's most northeasterly tip, Fort Clinch State Park offers 69 campsites in two separate and unique campgrounds.

 - The Amelia River campground is located at the north end of the park along the St. Marys River.
-Shady, Spanish moss-laden oak trees offer an old Florida ambiance to the campground's 42 sites while providing a breathtaking view of the Amelia River just a short distance from each campsite.
+Shady, Spanish moss-laden oak trees lend an old Florida ambiance to the campground's 42 sites with a breathtaking view of the Amelia River just a short distance from each campsite.
 The bathroom is air conditioned during the warmer months.

 - Each campsite has a fire ring, picnic table, potable water and a mixture of 30- and 50-amp electric hook-ups.
-Specific details about each site can be viewed on ReserveAmerica.
-The dump station facilities are free of charge to registered campers, and also available for day visitors for a fee.
+Specific details about each site can be viewed on our reservations website.
+The dump station facilities are free of charge to registered campers, and they are also available for day visitors for a fee.
 Well-behaved and attended pets are welcome at both campgrounds.

 Surrounded by wilderness and shaded by magnificent live oaks, the primitive group camp facility offers a great wilderness retreat and excellent hiking opportunities.
 Considered one of the best group camping facilities in the state park system, three spacious sites in the group campground accommodate up to 75 campers.

 Located adjacent to the Egans Creek Marsh, each site provides a group fire ring and access to potable water and restrooms within 100 feet of the sites.
 Modern accessible restrooms with hot and cold water are provided.